drupix/twbase/README.md

 * All contributors of [cssnano](https://github.com/cssnano/cssnano/graphs/contributors)
 * All the other guys I forgot to mention here

-Special thanks to [Bob den Otter 🌷🇳🇱](https://github.com/bobdenotter) and [all contributors of Bolt](https://github.com/bolt/bolt) default theme who opened my eyes with Tailwind.
+Special thanks to [Bob den Otter 🌷🇳🇱](https://github.com/bobdenotter) and [all contributors of Bolt](https://github.com/bolt/bolt) default theme who introduced me with Tailwind.

 ---